top of page

 1. You're Probably Getting Sick Less Often

 I used to get sick after almost every business trip.
-Like clockwork - three days after flying commercial, I'd have a cold.
+Like clockwork—three days after flying commercial, I'd have a cold.
 Turns out, this isn't a coincidence.

 On a commercial flight, you're sharing recycled air with 150-300 people in an enclosed space for hours.
 You're touching surfaces that thousands of people have touched.
-You're standing in security lines, waiting at gates, sitting in airport restaurants.
+You're standing in security lines, waiting at gates, and sitting in airport restaurants.

 According to research on air travel and disease transmission, the sheer number of people you encounter in airports and on planes significantly increases your exposure to viruses and bacteria.

 Private jets eliminate most of this.
 You're in a private terminal.
-Your group is small - maybe 8-12 people you actually know.
+Your group is small—maybe 8-12 people you actually know.
 The plane is cleaned specifically for you, not just "quick-turned" between flights.

 The difference in germ exposure is dramatic, and if you travel frequently, that adds up to fewer sick days, better productivity, and honestly, just feeling better.